dantleech/blog/source/_posts/2021-11-11-new-laptop.md

 But the small annoyances aside, I can't imagine going back to a pretty-clicky-pointy desktop environment.
 I want things to be instantly available and I don't want to use the mouse more than I have to.
+I live in the shell.

 ## Disable Sleep on Lid Close